matchmore/ios-sdk/README.md

 ## License

-`AlpsSDK` is available under the MIT license.
+`Matchmore` is available under the MIT license.
 See the LICENSE file for more info.